 There are two distinct methods of live bearing:

-Most sharks are ovoviviparous, where they retain the eggs in the oviducts until they hatch there and then give birth to the pups.
+Most sharks are viviparous with yolk-sac, where eggs are fertilised and hatch inside the female shark but the embryos lack a placental connection to the oviduct or uterus and so do not feed off the mother.
 These eggs are not as thick as oviparous shark egg cases, staying flimsy.
 The pups will live on their yolky food supply and develop like oviparous sharks would.
-Some may obtain nourishment in other ways (see above), and after being born pups can stay in the uterus to take advantage of some extra sustenance: unfertilized eggs.
+After being born pups may stay in the uterus to take advantage of some extra sustenance: unfertilized eggs.
 The practice of first born pups eating the unfertilized eggs is called oogeny; the practice of the first born pups to eat their live womb-mates is called intrauterine cannibalism.

 vivparity (live birth)